Arlo

 Note that the resourceId property is always expressed as a string in the payload.
 It may be a string with an integer value (such as "3861799011"), or a GUID value (such as "f1d7b698-3c22-45df-9740-066f3594daa0") depending on the resourceType.

-While it is possible to process each event and retrieve the entity separately from the various endpoints (Contacts, Organisations, Registrations, etc), we do provide an optimised endpoint to allow you to retrieve all of the events and related entities for a batch in a single request.
+While it is possible to process each event and retrieve the entity separately from the various endpoints, we do provide an optimised endpoint to allow you to retrieve all of the events and related entities for a batch in a single request.
 This can increase the performance of your handler and is strongly recommended.

 For example, given this webhook payload with three separate events.